lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 :::info

-**If no bytes32 values are set, the caller address can set values for any keys.**
+**If no Allowed ERC725Y Data Keys are set, then the controller address cannot set any value for any key.**

 :::